xvik/guice-persist-orient/README.md

 Every repository method result is converted with default converter (as described above).

-You can use result conversion extension, for example:
+You can use more specific result conversion extension, for example:

 ```java
 @Query("select from Model")